Friday, October 18, 2019

 So what's it about?

-The controls are awkward, so it's now you will probably miss that trackerball?
+The controls are awkward, so you will probably miss that trackerball?
 Sure, I've no trackball myself but I found the ST's mouse to be nothing less than useless as I wildly zipped about in every direction except the one I wanted.
-The joystick proved to be the better choice for the diagonal movements and holding down fire delivers a burst of speed.
-This is good to climb slopes or avoid baddies - just try not to fall over the edge!
+The joystick proved to be the better choice for diagonal movements and holding down fire delivers a burst of speed.
+This is good for climbing slopes or avoiding baddies - just try not to fall over the edge!

-Sadly, the controls aren't without their quirks and sometimes it felt like my blue ball had a mind of its own: many times I'd move one way only to see it go another!
-Plus there are bugs, lots of bugs: for example, level two features an invisible wall that your ball can ignore and drop down into oblivion.
+Sadly, the controls aren't without their quirks and sometimes it felt like my blue ball had a mind of its own: many times, I'd move one way only to see it go another!
+Plus there are bugs, lots of bugs: level two features an invisible wall that your ball can ignore and drop down into oblivion.
 Level three crashed on me twice!

 Okay, I've dodged two wibbly things... but...
 Oh no, there's another black ball about to chase!!